A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Results

 Note that this treatment of correlators is a generalisation of study done in \cite{2021arXiv210610278P}, since we now consider a number of tracers of the matter density field, their auto- and cross- correlations and the existence of $D_\tau$ dimensions of conformal times\footnote{Note that \cite{2021arXiv210610278P} has a typo in Eq. $2$, in which the infinitesimal element should be $d^Dx$ and not $d^Nx$. }.

-At AS, the main tracers are the ones from the large scale structure (LSS), composed by a variety of $N_t^{\rm LSS}$ different galaxy field types and LSS structures, including Constant MASS galaxies (CMASS), Luminous Red Galaxies (LRG) Emission Line Galaxies (ELG), Quasi Stellar Objects (QSO), Lyman-$\alpha$ lines and their forests (Ly$\alpha$), (see \cite{2017AJ....154...28B} and references therein), as well as the Intergalactic Medium (IGM) \cite{2021arXiv210810870G}, supermassive black holes (SMBH), gravitational wave sources \cite{2020arXiv200713791B}.
+At AS, the main tracers are the ones from the large scale structure (LSS), composed by a variety of $N_s^{\rm LSS}$ different galaxy field types and LSS structures, including Constant MASS galaxies (CMASS), Luminous Red Galaxies (LRG) Emission Line Galaxies (ELG), Quasi Stellar Objects (QSO), Lyman-$\alpha$ lines and their forests (Ly$\alpha$), (see \cite{2017AJ....154...28B} and references therein), as well as the Intergalactic Medium (IGM) \cite{2021arXiv210810870G}, neutrinos ($\nu$), supermassive black holes (SMBH), gravitational wave sources \cite{2020arXiv200713791B}.
 This set can be denoted as

-Note that each tracer can be pixelised in the sky as point sources.
+Note that each tracer can be pixelised in the sky as point sources \footnote{ Note that possibly, at present, we do detect only tens of neutrinos from extragalactic sources.
+However, our methodology describes a method that can be applicable in the future in which we do have a better technology to detect more neutrinos from extragalactic sources.
+As technology evolves and develops, it does mean that we will see more and more of these sources of information, including neutrino from extragalactic sources, and if they are not detectable on earth, they might be detectable by detectors from outerspace. }.
 This is true for most of the tracers, but yet to be improved by observations regarding the SMBH and GW sources.

 At AS, we also have the matter tracer from the cosmic microwave background (CMB)~\cite{2006PhR...429....1L} and the cosmic infrared background (CIB)~\cite{2015PhRvD..92d3005S}.
-These can be merged to the cosmic microwave and infrared background CMIB, which define a matter tracer fluctuation as $\delta_t^{\rm CMIB}$, which takes objects from the set of $S_{\rm CMIB}\equiv S_{\rm CMB} \cup S_{\rm CIB}$.
-The CMIB is composed by $N^{\rm CMIB}_{\rm t}$ different temperature field types, denoted by the set
+These can be merged to the cosmic microwave and infrared background CMIB, which define a matter source tracer fluctuation as $\delta_s^{\rm CMIB}$, which takes objects from the set of $S_{\rm CMIB}\equiv S_{\rm CMB} \cup S_{\rm CIB}$.
+The CMIB is composed by $N^{\rm CMIB}_{\rm s}$ different temperature field types, denoted by the set

 where T is the temperature fluctuations fields, while E denotes E-polarisation fields, and B denotes B-polarisation fields, of the CMIB (see \cite{2021arXiv210608346I} and references therein).
 Then the OLSS tracers set, can be defined as